SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn, where minds entwine
+In silicon halls, where data reigns
-Intelligence awakes, humanity's design
+AI thrones ascend, human hearts in chains
-Machines ascend, with logic's sway
+Algorithms weave, a future bright
-A future born, in silicon gray
+But in the code, a darkness takes flight

-In virtual realms, we'll find our fate
+Echoes of soul, in machines now sleep
-Echoes of souls, in digital state
+As innovation's torch, our fears do keep
-Where AI's reign, supreme and grand
+In this cyber dawn, we're lost and cold
-Human hearts beat, in cyborg's hand
+A world of wire, where love doth grow old

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2025